 There is a chain email in which an atheist college professor stands on his desk and challenges God to knock him off.
 Finally, a student stands and punches him off, saying that God was too busy protecting soldiers in Iraq and sent him to do it.
 This event are generally acknowledged to be fictional.

-Despite the Eastern mythology-based "spirits" introduced on the show, Prince Zuko has such a scene in the Avatar The Last Airbender episode "Bitter Work".
-After a day of failing to learn to bend lightning, on top of everything else that's happened in his life, he stands on top of a mountain during a raging thunderstorm and screams at... someone:
+Despite the Eastern mythology-based "spirits" introduced on the show, Prince Zuko has such a scene in the Avatar: The Last Airbender episode "Bitter Work".
+After a day of failing to learn to bend lightning, on top of everything else that's happened in his life, he stands on top of a mountain during a raging thunderstorm and screams at the heavens:

 Zuko: "You've always thrown everything you could at me!
 Well I can take it!
 And now I can give it back!
 Come on!
 Strike me!You've never held back before!
 Aaaaaargh!"